cbrummitt/machine_learned_patterns_in_economic_development/README.md

 ## Reproducing the results

+### Data

+The data on exports used in this paper is available for download [at Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/B0ASZU).
+Use that link to reproduce the results.

+To study the most recent version of this dataset and of related ones, go to the [downloads page at the Harvard Atlas of Economic Complexity](http://atlas.cid.harvard.edu/downloads).

+### Code
 The results of this paper were generated mostly with Python 3.5.3 and, in a few minor parts, in R.

 Clone this repository to your local machine.
 For the bulk of the results, create a virtual environment using your favorite tool for Python (e.g., `virtualenv` or Anaconda), and then install the requirements in `requirements.txt`.
 For example, with Anaconda: